vlaaad/vlaaad.github.io/reveal-pro.md

 You are good to go!

+# Configuration

+Everything the applies to Reveal also applies to Reveal Pro (sans the dependency coordinate), see [Reveal docs](/reveal/) for all available configuration options and instructions.

 # Unique features

 ## Forms

-Forms allow you to convert data structure specifications to UI input components that look like a specified data structure.
+Forms allow you to convert data structure specifications to UI input components for creating these data structures.
 This is a generic and multi-purpose tool that supports Clojure spec out of the box and can be extended to other data specification libraries.

 What leverage can it give you?